Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 \subsection{Multi-scale Models}

-In linguistics, syntax studies how sentences are built up by smaller constituents.
-Different levels of these constituents are in general organized in a hierarchical structure, called \textbf{syntactic hierarchy}.
-It is therefore possible to use multiple levels of syntactic constituents to explain the same sentence, for example, words explain how the sentence is constructed from small meaningful units, and phrases explain how the sentence is constructed from larger linguistic units.
+In linguistics, syntax studies how sentences are built from smaller constituents.
+Different levels of these constituents are generally organized in a hierarchical structure, called a \textbf{syntactic hierarchy}.
+It is therefore possible to use multiple levels of syntactic constituents to explain the same sentence.
+For example, words capture how the sentence is constructed from small meaningful units, and phrases capture how the sentence is constructed from larger linguistic units.

-Multi-scale Transformers leverage varying abstraction levels of data to represent a sentence using diverse feature scales.
-A common approach is to write a sentence in multiple different forms and then to combine them using a multi-branch network \citep{hao-etal:2019multi}.
-For example, consider a sentence
+Multi-scale Transformers leverage different levels of abstraction in data to represent a sentence using features at multiple scales.
+A common approach is to write a sentence in multiple different forms and then combine them using a multi-branch network~\citep{hao-etal:2019multi}.
+For example, consider the following sentence:

 We can tokenize it into a sequence of words, denoted by

 Alternatively, we can write it as a sequence of phrases by using a parser, denoted by